Quantum Sensing with Bright Two-Mode Squeezed Light in a Distributed Network of Gyroscopes

 \subsection{Mode-entangled configuration}

-Since two-mode squeezed states are used for the phase estimation, we perform homodyne measurements of the superposed imaginary quadratures of the output modes of each gyroscope.
-And we collectively measure the joint imaginary quadrature to estimate the average phase shift.
-The joint imaginary quadrature is defined as,
+Since two-mode squeezed states are used for the phase estimation, we perform homodyne measurements of the superposed phase quadratures of the output modes of each gyroscope.
+And we collectively measure the joint phase quadrature to estimate the average phase shift.
+The joint phase quadrature is defined as,